algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 [_(Back to top)_](#toc)

 Our game will use the Time Travel concept to show the player the consequences of climate change in the past and the present.
-The player will have to complete various missions to save the planet from the effects of climate change.
+The player must complete a series of missions to protect the planet from the impacts of climate change.
 The main character is a teenager who will have to complete missions in the past to improve the qulity of life in the present.
 He will be guided by a crazy scientist who will guide him to complete his missions.
-The present will be a post-apocalyptic world where the player will have to complete missions in the pasr to save the planet from the effects of climate change.
+The present will be a post-apocalyptic world where the player will have to complete missions in the past to save the planet from the effects of climate change.

 ### 1.2.2 - Scope